Frequently Asked Questions

 Q: How much homework will my child have in between test preparation sessions?

-A: Students will initially have between one and two hours of homework between sessions.
-As the test date nears, however, the workload will typically increase above this amount.
+A: Students will typically have between one and two hours of homework between sessions.
+As the test date nears, however, the workload will increase beyond this amount.

 Q: What is the average score increase for students who work with Odyssey?